Khalid Balogun

-Khalid Olamipo Morolayo Balogun (born July 25, 1998) is an American soccer player who plays as a forward for National Premier Soccer League club District Elite FC.
+Khalid Olamipo Morolayo Balogun (born July 25, 1998) is an American soccer player who plays as a forward for MLS Next Pro club Carolina Core FC.

 Career

 Youth, College & Amateur

 Balogun was born in Washington D.C., grew up in Bowie, Maryland, and attended Bowie High School.
 He also played club soccer with the D.C.
 United academy and with Montgomery Soccer Club.

 In 2016, Balogun attended St. Mary's College of Maryland to play college soccer.
 In four seasons with the Seahawks, Balogun went on to make 66 appearances, scoring 37 goals and tallying 19 assists, also earning two United Soccer Coaches All-American honors and four All-Region awards.
 Balogun was also the Capital Athletic Conference Offensive Player of the Year in 2019 and Rookie of the Year in 2016.

 Balogun competed with National Premier Soccer League side FC Baltimore Christos during their 2019 season, scoring one goal in five regular season games.